Pines Ground Water Plume Site

 You will need the free Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.

-EPA expects to soon receive a fourth draft of the feasibility study that will include several possible groundwater cleanup options.
-When it is approved, EPA will propose an option and present it to the public for review and comment.
+In July 2014, EPA received a fourth draft of the feasibility study which includes several possible groundwater cleanup options.
+EPA cannot approve this study until the soil/arsenic contamination is dealt with.
+When the study is approved, EPA will propose a groundwater cleanup plan and present it to the public for review and comment.
 EPA hopes a final cleanup decision can be made by late 2015 after public comments are considered.

 - EPA Answers Questions About the Pines Site (PDF) (2pp, 109K) August 2013